u-boot/u-boot/doc/develop/designprinciples.rst

-A usable and useful configuration of U-Boot, including a basic interactive command interpreter, support for download over Ethernet and the capability to program the flash shall fit in no more than 128 !KiB.
+A usable and useful configuration of U-Boot, including a basic interactive command interpreter, support for download over Ethernet and the capability to program the flash shall fit in no more than 128 KiB.

 Keep it Fast
 ^^^^^^^^^^^^

 The end user is not interested in running U-Boot.
-In most embedded systems he is not even aware that U-Boot exists.
-The user wants to run some application code, and that as soon as possible after switching on his device.
+In most embedded systems they are not even aware that U-Boot exists.
+The user wants to run some application code, and that as soon as possible after switching on their device.

 It is therefore essential that U-Boot is as fast as possible, especially that it loads and boots the operating system as fast as possible.